 Unlike the export of information resulting from fundamental research, tangible exports of equipment, materials, and laptops plus intangible exports of commercial software, encryption code, and disclosure-restricted technical information are subject to export control regulations.
 The dual use Export Administration Regulations, however, make an exception to export license requirements for the temporary export or reexport (less than 12 months from the date of initial shipment/hand-carry) of certain tangible items, software, and technologies subject to regulation for professional use as long as specific criteria are met.

-NOTE: The University Export Control Officer must be contacted to review and approve ANY export (transmission, shipment, handcarry) of Stanford-owned or controlled property, services or export controlled information when:
+NOTE: The University Export Control Officer must be contacted to review and approve ANY export (transmission, shipment, hand carry) of Stanford-owned or controlled property, services or export controlled technology when:

 - The export is to Iran, Cuba, Syria, Sudan, North Korea or the Crimea Region of the Ukraine;

 - The export involves a US Restricted Party;

 - The export is for ITAR-controlled defense articles, ITAR software, and ITAR technical data.
 ITAR-controlled articles, software, and technical data are directly related to specific military systems, missile applications, and certain satellites or spacecraft.
 All ITAR-listed items require a State Department license for transfers to foreign countries and their nationals, including foreign nationals in the US.